Securing healthcare science for the future

 Over 50,000 healthcare scientists work in the NHS and other public health organisations, and significant growth is required to meet the expected needs of the future.

-The Centre for Healthcare Science will build on the excellent work already underway in the East of England to develop new courses in other areas of healthcare science, encourage school students to consider healthcare roles through outreach activities, and support current NHS staff by offering additional Continuing Professional Development courses in new areas.
+The University of Essex has a strong background in delivering healthcare education and working with NHS partners.
+The Centre for Healthcare Science builds on the excellent work already underway in the East of England to develop new courses in other areas of healthcare science, encourage school students to consider healthcare roles through outreach activities, and support current NHS staff by offering additional Continuing Professional Development courses in new areas.